nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-architecture-components/messaging-system-architecture.md

 </tbody>
   </table>
   </div>

-Nuxeo Platform have built-in critical features (Document trashing, CSV export, document deletion etc.) relying on the Nuxeo Platform Bulk Service.
+Nuxeo Platform has built-in critical features (Document trashing, CSV export, document deletion etc.) relying on the Nuxeo Platform Bulk Service.
 The bulk service is implemented with Nuxeo Stream that provides two implementation: Kafka and Chronicle Queue.

 ## Recommendations